-Absorption, the first part of PK studies, is the process by which drugs enter into blood circulation.
-Generally, drug substances can enter the body through several channels such as digestive tract, nasally, dermally, or parenterally.
-Numerous pharmacokinetics clinical trials test the gastrointestinal tract as one of the most common drug absorption sites.
-Absorption is affected by several factors including physicochemical parameters of the drug, gastrointestinal motility, drug concentration, and ionization state at the site of absorption.
+Absorption, the first parameter of PK studies, is the process by which drugs enter the blood circulation.
+Drug substances can be administered to the body through several routes such as oral, nasal, dermal, or parenteral.
+Absorption at the gastrointestinal tract, one of the most common drug absorption sites, is affected by several factors including physicochemical parameters of the drug, gastrointestinal motility, drug concentration, and ionization state at the site of absorption.

-Distribution is a reversible transfer of medicine within the body from one location to another.
-The distribution of a drug can be influenced by several factors such as the drug solubility in lipids, concentration in plasma and tissue, and protein binding of drugs in plasma and tissues.
+Distribution is a reversible drug transfer within the body from one location to another.
+The distribution of a drug can be influenced by several factors such as lipid-solubility, concentration in plasma and various tissues, and protein binding of drugs in plasma and tissues.
 PK studies assess whether compounds can distribute throughout the body readily or are confined to the bloodstream once absorbed.

-An essential part of PK analysis, metabolism is the pharmacokinetic process of drug transformation into metabolites.
-Clinical pharmacokinetics studies consider the metabolism that happens primarily in the liver and is classified into two broad categories: Oxidative metabolism includes hydrolysis, oxidation, and reduction reactions driven mainly by the cytochrome P450s, monooxygenase systems, and alcohol dehydrogenases.
-The typical chemical reactions involved in oxidative metabolism include aromatic hydroxylation, aliphatic hydroxylation, oxidative N dealkylation, oxidative O-dealkylation, S-oxidation, reduction, and hydrolysis.
-Often this functionalization is enough to make a drug more soluble, facilitating elimination through the kidneys.
-In Phase II metabolism, conjugation occurs by glucuronidation, sulfation, amino acid conjugation, acetylation, methylation, or glutathione conjugation to aid elimination.
+Metabolism, an essential parameter of PK analysis, is the process by which a drug is converted to another chemical entity (metabolite).
+Metabolism happens primarily in the liver and is classified into two broad categories: Oxidative metabolism includes hydrolysis, oxidation, and reduction reactions driven mainly by the cytochrome P450s, monooxygenase systems, and alcohol dehydrogenases.
+The typical chemical reactions involved in oxidative metabolism include aromatic hydroxylation, aliphatic hydroxylation, oxidative N dealkylation, oxidative O-dealkylation, S-oxidation, reduction, methylation, and hydrolysis.
+Most often, these reactions increase compound polarity to make a drug more soluble, facilitating elimination through the kidneys.
+In conjugative metabolism, conjugation occurs by glucuronidation, sulfation, amino acid conjugation, acetylation, or glutathione conjugation to aid elimination.
 Enzymes involved in conjugation include UDP glucoronyl transferases, aryl sulfatases, N-acetyl transferases, and glutathione S-transferases.
 Conjugation can serve to inactivate a compound or make it more readily eliminated by urinary or biliary excretion.
 Several factors influence a drug’s rate of metabolism, including the route of administration, dose, genetics, disease state, and metabolic activity.

-Elimination of the drug and other toxic substances from the body, the last part of the PK study, is known as excretion.
-Majority of the drugs in the body get eliminated through the urine.
-Naturally, excretion then depends on the water solubility of the drug.
-More soluble drugs are excreted faster through the urine.
-Among other things, a PK clinical trial studies the extent of drug excretion as the accumulation of compounds in the body can hurt metabolism.
+Eliminating the drug and other toxic substances from the body, the last parameter of the PK study, is known as the process of excretion.
+Most drugs in the body are eliminated through the urine.
+Excretion also depends on the solubility of the drug in water.
+More soluble drugs are excreted faster in the urine.
+If the excretion is incomplete, the accumulation of compounds in the body can lead to adverse events.

 PK Analysis during Drug Discovery, Preclinical, and Clinical Phases

-We offer a wide array of PK Assay beginning from the early discovery phase when a potential drug is administered to rodents for understanding ADME properties.
-Our Non-GLP DMPK capabilities include Plasma protein binding, Microsomal stability, and CYP450 inhibition studies.
-Once ready for further drug development, we provide PK assay sample analysis for dose range-finding toxicity studies followed by IND enabling repeat dose toxicity and toxicokinetic studies in rodent and non-rodent animals.
-These GLP PK studies in animal models are critical for advancing your drug into clinical development.
-Lastly, we offer clinical pharmacokinetics during clinical trials by developing and validating bioanalytical methods in the human matrices after FDA approval of your IND application.
+We offer a wide range of PK Assay beginning from the early discovery phase when a potential drug (NCE) is administered to rodents for understanding ADME properties.
+Once an NCE is found suitable for further development, we also provide PK assay for dose range finding studies followed by IND enabling Toxicology (Tox) studies in rodent and non-rodent animals.
+PK studies in animals are critical for advancing the drug into clinical development.
+Furthermore, we provide clinical pharmacokinetics during clinical trials by developing and validating bioanalytical methods in the human plasma post the FDA approval of your IND application.